networktocode/pyntc/docs/user/lib_getting_started.md

 Like many libraries, we need to pass in the host/IP and credentials.
 Because this is a multi-vendor/API library, we also use the `device_type` parameter to identify which device we are building an instance of.

-pyntc currently supports four device types:
+pyntc currently supports seven device types:
 * cisco_aireos_ssh
 * cisco_asa_ssh
 * cisco_ios_ssh